On vanishing of Kronecker coefficients: Correlation between the complexity of and Correlation between the complexities of k and t

+\begin{proof} By \ref{lhyper}, it suffices to construct a hypergraph to show that $\tilde t_{\tilde\mu,\tilde\pi}^{\tilde\la} > 0$.
 We call a hyperedge that contains only a single vertex a \emph{singleton}.
 The key property of the constructed hypergraph will be that every vertex lies in 2 singletons and another hyperedge.
 By construction $\tilde\la$, $\tilde\mu$, and $\tilde\pi$ each have at least $2\iota$ columns with a single box.
 We split the $3\iota$ vertices into three equally sized parts.
 The vertices of the first part are contained in singleton hyperedges of layer 2 and layer 3.
 The vertices of the second part are contained in singleton hyperedges of layer 1 and layer 3.
 The vertices of the third part are contained in singleton hyperedges of layer 1 and layer 2.
 The remaining hyperedges of layer $i$ are constructed by freely partitioning the vertices in the $i$-th part according to the desired hyperedge sizes.
 Since no two vertices share all three hyperedges, the theorem is proved. \end{proof}